Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 • Loose sprouts will last about a week in the fridge.

-Can You Eat Brussel Sprouts raw?
+Can You Eat Brussel Sprouts Raw?

 For the salad, I sliced them on my mandoline (affiliate link) to get them nice and thin.
-It’s a good arm workout, but you can often find them already shaved ready to go in the produce section of most grocery stores, which is a great time saver!
+It’s a good arm workout, but you can often find them already shaved and ready to go in the produce section of most grocery stores, which is a great time saver!
 And as always, a sharp knife will make quick work of slicing them if you prefer or a food processor is super fast too.

 Slicing raw Brussel sprouts